 What We Do

 We started helping the Steamboat Forest Service in the summer of 2017 by hiking into high altitude, remote locations to change out iButtons and record pika occupancy.
 We also helped with amphibian surveys, which involved rubbing frogs bellies with q-tips to test for a fungus.
 We have since taken on the pika project and have continued doing it every year since.
 In 2019 we added a new part to the study: collecting pika poop so it can be tested for DNA and stress.
+We have continued with this project and as of 2021 we are still going into the field every year.
 This is some of my favorite volunteer work because all the pika sites are in the beautiful mountains around Steamboat Springs and it is a great excuse to go for a hike every day.

 In the field with Chris Ray